Insight 5 - Genesis and the Age of the Universe

 5th Day - He made the sea creatures and the birds - verses 20 - 23;

-the text uses the word "create" indicating that the sea creatures and the birds were an entirely new creation, or the word "create" in its context meant "made" - the meaning of words can change in different contexts - see the sixth paragraph of Insight 12 below;
+the text uses the word "create" indicating that the sea creatures and the birds were an entirely new creation, or the word "create" in its context meant "made" - the meaning of words can change in different contexts - see the seventh paragraph of Insight 12 below;

 6th Day - He made the animals and man - verses 24 - 31;